iam1010/SnakeGameMVC_V2/readme.md

 ## Future Improvements

 Known issues:
-- Food can spawn on the edge of the map making it less visible
--
+- Can't choose not to enter player name when entering highscore although there is an X on the window

 Potential enhancements for future versions:
 - Multiple difficulty levels